 - Exact Words: In one Richard Corben story, a swordsman and his female adventuring partner are on a quest to track down and slay a necromancer.
 They get separated, and when the man finds her he's too late, and she's already a zombie...but the necromancer is lying dead nearby with a split open skull, and there's a goat wandering around.
 The woman tells him that he zombified her and then made her help with a sacrificial ritual, holding a goat, giving her a sword, and saying "When I nod my head, strike it!"
 She explains "He... nods head...
 I... strike it!"

 - Fanservice Cover: The magazine, which features fantasy and science fiction comics, used various cover subjects in its early years.
 But it found that issues with pin-up covers sold better and gradually all of its cover subjects became scantily attired women.
-It helps that the magazine's founder and EIC is married to B-movie maven Julie Strain, as 90% of most of these covers seem to be modeled after her.
+It helps that the magazine's founder and EIC was married to the late B-movie maven Julie Strain, as 90% of most of these covers seem to be modeled after her.

 - Game-Breaking Bug: Heavy Metal: F.A.K.K.
 2 for PC at one point has you progress by entering a cave, but your entry is blocked by interconnecting stalactites and stalagmites.
 Fortunately, there is a pile of unstable meteorites right in front of it, so you can lay down a thermal detonator and wait a few seconds for it to explode, clearing the way for you to proceed.
 Unfortunately, this pile of unstable meteorites will sometimes be located near the ceiling of this cave mouth, and not the floor.
 Thermal detonators can only be placed on the floor, and other explosive weapons like the rocket launcher have no effect on these meteorites.
 The only way to proceed is to either start a new save file and hope that the meteorites spawn on the floor this time around, or to use the cheat codes conveniently included in the game's readme file for just such an occasion - simply turn off clipping, fly through the barrier, and turn clipping back on again.